github/docs/content/actions/hosting-your-own-runners/about-self-hosted-runners.md

 You must ensure that the machine has the appropriate network access to communicate with the {% data variables.product.prodname_dotcom %} URLs listed below.

+{% note %}

+**Note:** Some of the domains listed below are configured using `CNAME` records.
+Some firewalls might require you to add rules recursively for all `CNAME` records.
+Note that the `CNAME` records might change in the future, and that only the domains listed below will remain constant.

+{% endnote %}

 ```
 github.com
 api.github.com